Ritz-Carlton Washington, D.C. Review: Classic Elegance

 The rooms at The Ritz-Carlton Washington, D.C. offer a refined retreat from the city’s hustle, blending sophistication with a sense of place.
 A chic palette of slate gray and deep blue sets a serene tone, while bold graphic carpets, brass accents, and stylish patterns add a contemporary touch.
 Thoughtful Washington, D.C. references—like an artsy photo of the city’s famously steep Metro escalators—give the space a distinctive character beyond the typical luxury hotel aesthetic.

 Spacious and well-appointed, the rooms feature dedicated sitting areas, ample USB ports, and even the option of a second monitor for remote work.
-During my stay in a 450-square-foot Club Level Deluxe Room, I enjoyed a plush king bed with crisp Frette linens, a cozy seating area with a couch and armchair, and a well-sized workspace.
+During my stay in a 450-square-foot Club Level Deluxe Room, I enjoyed a plush king bed with luxe Frette linens, a cozy seating area with a couch and armchair, and a well-sized workspace.
 The Italian marble bathroom was just as impressive, featuring a separate soaking tub, shower, and water closet—plus full-size Diptyque toiletries and even a flat iron.

 Restaurants